 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to the estimation of management's customer returns reserve, including the assumption related to the outstanding returns that have not yet been received by the Company.
-These procedures also included, among others, testing management's customer returns reserve, including the assumption related to the amount of outstanding returns that have not yet been received by the Company.
-These procedures also included, among others, testing the completeness, accuracy, and relevance of underlying data used in the estimate; and evaluating the reasonableness of the significant assumption related to the amount of outstanding returns that have not yet been received by the Company.
+These procedures also included, among others, testing management's process for developing the customer returns reserve; evaluating the appropriateness of the method; testing the completeness, accuracy, and relevance of underlying data used in the estimate; and evaluating the reasonableness of the significant assumption related to the amount of outstanding returns that have not yet been received by the Company.
 Evaluating management's assumption related to outstanding returns that have not yet been received by the Company involved evaluating whether the assumption used by management was reasonable considering (i) historical rates of customer returns; (ii) specific identification of outstanding returns; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.

-/s/ PricewaterhouseCoopers LLP

-Baltimore, Maryland February 23, 2022
+/s/ PricewaterhouseCoopers LLP Baltimore, Maryland February 23, 2022